CEQA Successes

 California’s Central Valley contains some of the richest agricultural lands in the world.
 In 2004, the San Joaquin County Local Agency Formation Commission (LAFCO) approved the City of Stockton’s...

-Respecting Sacred Tribal Sites and Honoring Community Concerns
+Respecting Sacred Tribal Sites and Honoring Community Concerns in San Diego

 In 2004, the Chancellor of University of California, San Diego determined that his home, University House, was unfit to live in and had the building closed.
 In addition to being much loved...